 Last week we had to claim for a new TV from our Insurance Company.
 The process included them coming to take away the old TV for a damage assessment.
 That was on Thursday.
 We got the go-ahead for a new TV yesterday as they deemed the old one irreparable.
 So basically we had a week without TV.
 Here’s what happened …

 Just for the record, it was NOT damaged by the kids, contrary to my husband’s initial opinion and accusations!
 The engineers confirmed it was a manufacturers fault!
 I mean, it is almost suspended from the ceiling *no joke*, so it would be almost impossible for the kids to be the ones to have caused the LED failure in a perfect vertical line.
 I mean, let’s be honest, kids are more likely to actually pull it off the wall, or hit it with something hard (hockey stick, broom, belt buckle, skipping rope handle) to cause an actual break or crack.
 This isn’t the problem we had!

 Moving on … So we had six full days without a TV in the living room, and we survived!
 I am actually so proud of my girls.
 I do control their screen time … sort of … but I personally can’t stand silence in my house so the TV is always on.
 Always.

-I am still amazed at the fact that not once did they whine and cry and complain about not having a TV.
+For the entire week that we had no TV, they really did surprise me.
+Not once did they whine and cry and complain about not having a TV.